NTIA/scos-tekrsa/README.md

 Tektronix RSA scos Testing
 ==============================

+Note : This repository is currently undergoing a transformation.
+The information below is outdated and will be updated soon.

 Building a Python wrapper for the Tektronix RSA API which will eventually be used to integrate the [Tektronix RSA306b](https://www.tek.com/spectrum-analyzer/rsa306) into [`scos-sensor`](https://github.com/NTIA/scos-sensor).
 At the moment, this repository serves mostly as a backup for in-progress code while the RSA306b is characterized.
 Eventually, it will morph into a plugin which adds RSA support into `scos-sensor`.
 It will also be possible to relatively easily extend this code to support a larger variety of devices in the Tektronix RSA line of real time spectrum analyzers.

 Brief Overview of Files